observatorium/observatorium/docs/community/README.md

 ## Public Community Meetings

-If you want to learn on what is happening with the community efforts or you want to discuss anything relevant, meet us online!
+If you want to learn about what is happening with the community efforts or you want to discuss anything relevant, meet us online!
 We are holding a meeting every second Wednesday 15:00 CET on Google Meet.

 If you want to join, make sure to put (suggest) an agenda item under the meeting date.
 If there is no agenda item, meeting might be cancelled.